b17z/program_obscura/content/posts/the-most-empowering-thing-for-developers.md

 I had enough money saved up for a bit and I was able to score a contracting job with Lightning Capital, a hedge fund for blockchain assets.
 I was always super interested in Bitcoin and all things crypto that, while I didn't create anything, I learned how to invest in all asset classes while at my previous job.
 I also read a lot about the blockchain since it's a technology-first space.

 I had met the hedge fund manager through a friend.
-He reached out to me because I was impressed with my knowledge of the blockchain space.
+He reached out to me because he was impressed with my knowledge of the blockchain space.
 We got to discussing algorithms and I told him I had an idea for a trading bot that he might like.

 > I hadn't created something like that before.
 I started to wonder if I bit off more than I can chew.
 A full trading bot?
 I had created some crazy things in some of my college classes but nothing like a full stack application that some client depended on.
 How would I be able to pull this off?
 Little frontend experience, little API creation experience, little data science experience.